 Bo Cap Vang Tourist Area

-Visitors can participate in many games on the shore, in the water, folk games such as walking on coconut bridges, rope bridges, swing bridges, catching fish, experiencing thrilling games with ziplines in the air or SUP rowing.
-The tourist area is suitable for team-building activities for guests traveling in groups.
+Visitors can participate in many games on the shore and in the water, including folk games such as walking across coconut, rope, and swing bridges; catching fish; and thrilling zipline activities.
+They can also try SUP rowing.
+The tourist area is well-suited for team-building activities for groups of guests.

 What food should you try during your trip to explore Dong Nai?

-Dong Nai is home to many different ethnic groups, so traditional dishes are diverse, combining many ingredients, demonstrating community solidarity.
+Dong Nai is home to many ethnic groups, so its traditional dishes are diverse, combining many ingredients and reflecting community solidarity.

 Free-range pork

-The meat can be processed into many dishes such as grilled, steamed.
+The meat can be prepared in many ways, such as grilled or steamed.
 Grilled pork is served with green bananas, raw vegetables, especially wild vegetables.

 Cashew salad

-After preparing all the ingredients for the salad, the chief come to the step of mixing the dressing including fish sauce, sugar, lemon, garlic and chili.
-Put all the ingredients in a large bowl, add the dressing that has been seasoned to taste and mix well.
+After preparing all the salad ingredients, the chef proceeds to mix the dressing, which includes fish sauce, sugar, lemon, garlic, and chili.
+Put all the ingredients in a large bowl, add the seasoned dressing to taste, and mix well.

 Cashew fruit salad is best when eaten with rice paper.
-In addition to shrimp and pork, Binh Phuoc people also creatively add squid or chicken to mix the salad with cashew fruit, which is also very delicious.
+In addition to shrimp and pork, Binh Phuoc people creatively add squid or chicken to the salad, which is also very delicious.

 Bamboo rice

-When eating, just cut it into small pieces, dip it with peanut salt, sesame salt.
+When eating, cut it into small pieces and dip it in peanut or sesame salt.
 Bamboo rice has the natural sweetness of rice mixed with the aroma of bamboo.

 Cicadas

-After only about 30 minutes of molting, the wings dry and harden, making them not tasty to eat.
+After only about 30 minutes of molting, the wings dry and harden, making them inedible.
 And these molts are called milk cicadas.
 Milk cicadas can be cooked into porridge, fried in flour, stir-fried with onions, but the best is still fried crispy.
+The fragrant aroma of hot, crispy fried cicadas, enhanced with a touch of lime leaves, is sure to tempt diners.
+Locals often dip this dish in a garlic-and-chili fish sauce or wrap it in betel leaves, both of which stimulate the taste buds and balance the richness.

 Tan Trieu grapefruit salad

-Enjoying Tan Trieu grapefruit salad, Dong Nai, you can feel the harmony and specialness in each flavor and color of the dish, which is the sweet, succulent feeling from the grapefruit cloves, combined with the sweet river shrimp, shredded meat and dried meat, add a little peanuts and herbs for a unique flavor.
+Enjoying Tan Trieu grapefruit salad, Dong Nai, you can feel the harmony and specialness in each flavor and color of the dish, which is the sweet, succulent feeling from the grapefruit cloves, combined with the sweet river shrimp, shredded meat, and dried meat, adding a little peanuts and herbs for a unique flavor.

 Steamed chicken with grapefruit

-This dish with a strange, curious name is also a specialty of Dong Nai.
-The finished product is a dish with tender chicken, sweet taste mixed with the aroma of grapefruit, extremely delicious to eat.
+This dish, with a curious name, is also a specialty of Dong Nai.
+The finished product is a dish with tender chicken, a sweet flavor complemented by grapefruit aromas, and extremely delicious.

-The grapefruit chosen as a dish must be just ripe, then the chef skillfully separates the intestines and peel, meticulously trimming the peel to ensure the peel does not fall apart.
-After cleaning, the chicken is placed inside a grapefruit and marinated with spices then steamed.
+The grapefruit chosen for the dish must be just ripe.
+The chef then skillfully separates the skin from the flesh, meticulously trimming the peel to ensure it does not fall apart.
+After cleaning, the chicken is placed inside a grapefruit, marinated in spices, and then steamed.

-When bringing out the steamed grapefruit, the scent of grapefruit and chicken harmonizes with each other along the smoke.
-The pieces of chicken are golden, sweet and rich in spices, with a hint of Tan Trieu grapefruit making the dish more special.
+When bringing out the steamed grapefruit, the scent of grapefruit and chicken harmonizes with each other along with the smoke.
+The pieces of chicken are golden, sweet, and richly spiced, with a hint of Tan Trieu grapefruit that makes the dish more special.
 Coming to explore Dong Nai, you must try at least one dish with the presence of Tan Trieu grapefruit.

 Bitter melon leaf hotpot